Motorcycle touring videos are a great way to document and share your motorcycle adventures with friends and family or keep them as a keepsake.

 Choosing the Right Music and Sound Effects

-Music can make or break a motorcycle touring video, so it’s important to select the right piece for your project.
-Consider using music that captures your emotion at the time.
+Music can make or break a motorcycle touring video, so selecting the right piece for your project is important.
+Consider using music that captures your emotions at the time.

-Instrumental pieces or ‘epic’ soundtracks tend to work better than songs with lyrics.
-But again, don’t overuse epic music – it gets boring, and we’ve all heard too much of it.
+Instrumental pieces or ‘epic’ soundtracks work better than songs with lyrics.
+But again, use epic music sparingly – it gets boring, and we’ve all heard too much of it.

-If you want to take your editing a step further, you may also want to add some subtle sound effects to give your videos more depth.
+If you want to take your editing a step further, add subtle sound effects to give your videos more depth.
 This could be wind, tweeting birds, engine noise, or other imaginative sounds, like doors closing or zips zipping for a richer experience.

-One thing to consider with music is licencing.
-I’ve seen too many great videos taken down from YouTube due to licencing issues!
+One thing to consider with music is licensing.
+I’ve seen too many great videos taken down from YouTube due to licensing issues!

-Unless you make your own music, I would consider using services such as Epidemic Sound, Artlist, or Music Bed for royalty-free music and sound effects that won’t get your hard-fought-for video taken down!
+Unless you make your own music, I recommend using services such as Epidemic Sound, Artlist, or Music Bed for royalty-free music and sound effects that won’t get your hard-fought-for video taken down!

 Finally, use editing software like Adobe Premiere Pro or Final Cut Pro X to arrange your audio and video elements into one cohesive track.
 Recently, I shifted over to DaVinci – which is free to download!

 Whichever you choose, take your time with it.
-Don’t rush it – and only show it to the world when you’re happy.
+Don’t rush it; only show it to the world when you’re happy.
 It’s tempting to hit that upload button.
 But it will reflect your personality and hard work if you take your time and let the work mature.

 Related: Photography Gear For Motorcycling